We use cookies to improve your experience on our website. By clicking "Accept all", you agree to the use of all cookies. Privacy Policy

 Meta Descriptions

-Keep meta descriptions under 160 characters.
-Include your primary keyword, a clear benefit statement, and a reason to click: free delivery, in-stock availability, a specific discount.
-Avoid generic descriptions that could apply to any competitor.
+Meta descriptions do not directly influence rankings, but they significantly affect click-through rate, which does.
+Keep them under 160 characters, include the primary keyword and a clear reason to click: free delivery, in-stock availability, a specific guarantee.
+Avoid generic descriptions that could belong to any competitor.

 Product Descriptions

-Your H1 is the on-page title - it should include your primary keyword and match the commercial intent of the page.
-Each page should have exactly one H1.
-Use H2s and H3s to structure the content logically and include secondary keywords naturally within the hierarchy.
+The H1 is the on-page title: one per page, containing the primary keyword and matching the page's commercial intent.
+Use H2s and H3s to structure content logically, with secondary keywords placed naturally in the hierarchy.

 URL Structure